Week Ending

-Week Ending was a satirical radio current affairs sketch show broadcast on BBC Radio 4 between 1970 and 1998.
+Week Ending is a satirical radio current affairs sketch show broadcast on BBC Radio 4 between 1970 and 1998.
 It was devised by writer-producers Simon Brett and David Hatch and was originally hosted by Nationwide presenter Michael Barratt.

 The show's title was always announced as "Week Ending..." followed by the broadcast date, although the ellipsis was dropped from its billed title in Radio Times during the mid-1970s.
 The show was written and recorded shortly before the first broadcast (which was usually on a Friday evening) and satirised events of the week.
 Each show concluded with "And now here is Next Week's News", although this collection of one-liners was abandoned in the early 1990s.
 Short gags were thereafter scattered throughout the show.
 Relatively few editions survive in the BBC archives, and they are rarely repeated.

 Contributors and cast

 Week Ending was considered a "training ground" for a large number of comedy writers, performers and producers.
 Many young BBC production recruits were given the programme for a month or so in order to get to grips with scripted comedy and working with performers.
 The programme also accepted material by post, fax and e-mail.
 This open door policy, which it shared with Radio 2's long-running News Huddlines, made it a point of entry for writers who went on to have successful careers in British radio and television.

 Script contributors included Mel Giedroyc, Sue Perkins, Andy Hamilton, Mark Burton, John O'Farrell, Guy Jenkin, Andy Riley, Kevin Cecil, Richard Herring, D. A. (Debbie) Barham, Peter Baynham, Julian Dutton, Harry Hill, Al Murray, Ben Moor, Tony Lee, Rich Johnston, David Baddiel, Rob Newman, Graeme Sutherland, Kim Morrissey, Barry Pilton, Paddy Murray, Ivan Shakespeare, Barry Atkins, Stewart Lee, Colin Bostock-Smith and Martin Curtis.

 Regular performers during the run included David Jason, Bill Wallis, Nigel Rees, David Tate, Jon Glover, Sheila Steafel, Alison Steadman, Tracey Ullman, Toby Longworth, Chris Emmett and Sally Grace.

 For several months during 1997, Week Ending carried a musical number written by Gerard Foster and performed by Richie Webb.
 This broke a lengthy hiatus for musical content, which until 1982 had involved Bill McGuffie, David Firman and Steve Brown.

 Amongst the producers were John Lloyd, Douglas Adams, David Tyler, Jimmy Mulville, Harry Thompson, Gareth Edwards, Armando Iannucci, Jon Magnusson, Geoffrey Perkins, Griff Rhys Jones, Sarah Smith and Adam Tandy.